“Getting ahead of the compliance eight-ball before the end of the year can save time and stress.”

 I-9s and employee authorization

-In the past few years, compliance with work authorization laws has taken a front seat as it quickly became a major priority of the federal government.
-According to attorney Robert Y. Tsai of the Holland & Hart law firm, Immigration & Customs Enforcement (ICE) conducted nearly 6,000 audits of I-9 and supporting employment verification forms while engaging in over 6,800 worksite enforcement investigations in 2019.
-In comparison, in 2013, the agency conducted approximately 3,000 audits which was the single-year record until 2018, according to The Associated Press.
+In the past several years, compliance with work authorization laws has been at the forefront as it quickly became a major priority of the federal government.
+According to attorney Robert Y. Tsai of the Holland & Hart law firm, Immigration & Customs Enforcement conducted 5,981 audits of U.S. businesses’ Form I-9 records and supporting employment verification documents while engaging in 6,848 worksite enforcement investigations in 2019.
+Just five years earlier in 2013, the agency conducted only 3,127 audits – that total was the single-year record until 2018, according to The Associated Press.

-If your company is subject to an ICE audit and found in non-compliance, the penalties can be significant: According to a recent edition of the Federal Register, I-9 violations carry a minimum penalty of $230 (while maxing out at over $2,200).
+If your company is subject to an ICE audit and found in non-compliance, the penalties can be significant: Per the Federal Register, every Form I-9 paperwork violation comes with a minimum penalty of $234 (while maxing out at $2,332), and even a few of those can add up pretty quickly.
 One way to avoid the potentially damaging fines is to conduct an internal I-9 audit.
-Fox Rothschild LLP recommends having an immigration-law attorney or another HR professional with considerable immigration experience help review I-9s for completion and accuracy.
-Depending on the demographics of your workforce and your industry, it may be worthwhile to establish a compliance program specifically focused on these regulations.
+Fox Rothschild LLP recommends having the assistance of an immigration-law attorney or another HR professional with considerable immigration experience to help review I-9s for completion and accuracy.
+Depending on the demographics of your workforce and the industry you are in, it may be beneficial to establish a compliance program specifically focused on these regulations within your organization.

 Payroll compliance checks